Published January 11, 2021

 With the state of the economy and consumers’ behavior so unpredictable, what can executives and marketers do to keep their brand not just alive but thriving in 2021?
 In this article, we’re taking a look at the top 9 ecommerce trends for 2021 that will be key for growing brands.

 We will dive deeper into even more trends and stats in our 2021 Tech + Trends Report.
 This annual guidebook to success looks at the year ahead through the lens of all that happened in 2021.
-Keep an eye out for our annual report to uncover insights that will help your brand reach new heights in 2021 – despite the turbulence of 2020.
+Claim your copy to uncover insights that will help your brand reach new heights in 2021 – despite the turbulence of 2020.

 1. Bye-bye, brick and mortar?